mccorsi/CuttingGarden2023-RealTimeEEG_BCI/README.md

 ## Intended audience
 This workshop intended to gather all the persons interested in Brain-Computer Interfaces (BCI) and Neurofeedback (NFB) - including clinicians, researchers from different fields and industrials.
 We aim at establishing a lively dialogue between them.

-Questions raised by the audience in Lyon will be accessible [here](https://docs.google.com/document/d/1lOk--qSWQyoAsZIlnjctWN4uYWjx-FIawGNO20PovpQ/edit?usp=sharing)

 ## Timetable